Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2022.
-Edgeworth - Cameron Park's median income among taxpayers was $55,534 with an average of $64,095.
-These figures align with national averages.
-Compared to Rest of NSW's median of $49,459 and average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates are approximately $62,537 (median) and $72,177 (average) as of September 2025.
-According to the 2021 Census, incomes in Edgeworth - Cameron Park cluster around the 64th percentile nationally.
-The earnings profile shows 37.8% of locals (6,949 people) earn between $1,500 and $2,999, similar to metropolitan regions at 29.9%.
-High housing costs consume 16.6% of income.
-Despite this, disposable income ranks at the 67th percentile nationally.
+AreaSearch's latest postcode level ATO data released for financial year 2022 shows Edgeworth - Cameron Park SA2's median income among taxpayers is $55,534, with an average of $64,095.
+This figure is just below the national average.
+In comparison, Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Edgeworth - Cameron Park's median income would be approximately $62,537 and the average would be around $72,177 as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Edgeworth - Cameron Park cluster around the 64th percentile nationally.
+The earnings profile indicates that 37.8% of locals (6,949 people) fall within the $1,500 - 2,999 income category, reflecting patterns seen in metropolitan regions where 29.9% occupy this range.
+High housing costs consume 16.6% of income, but strong earnings place disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income